linsomniac/spawk/README.md

 - Can the line be changed in the processing functions like it can in AWK?
   Make it so that the fields can be updated too.
 - "always" decorator (like "{code}") rather than "pattern()"?
 Might be clearer.
 - Else decorator for if no pattern matched?
-Or is awk "/regex/ {code;
-  next}{else code}" only for last pattern?
 - How to implement default print like "awk 'length > 80'" to print lines longer than 80, or "awk 'NF > 7'".
 Maybe decorators vs like the grep() mix-in.